ronrothjr/The-Threads-of-Becoming/training-pathways.md

 By the end of Tier 2, participants will be able to:

-1. Conduct a complete Navigation Conversation with fidelity to the protocol.
+1. Conduct a complete Threadwork session with fidelity to the protocol.

 2. Accurately diagnose which thread is activated in a presenting situation.